 A unique experience offered by the Law MLIS Program is the internship rotation.
 This program provides students with the opportunity to gain valuable paid job experience during the school year while working in reference services, access services, and technical services departments of Marian Gould Gallagher Law Library.
 Although each internship varies, Law Library interns at Gallagher typically work ten hours per week.

-For further information, contact the Law Librarianship program Director (who also serves as faculty adviser to all Law Librarianship students):
+For further information, contact the Law Librarianship program Director (who also serves as faculty advisor to all Law Librarianship students):